Alexa Sand: Career

 Sand graduated from Williams College with a Bachelor of Arts in Art History and Anthropology in 1991, as cum laude.
 She continued on to earn a Master of Arts in Art History from the University of California, Berkeley in 1994.
 There, the subject of her thesis was Villard de Honnecourt.
 Five years later, Sand received a Doctor of Philosophy in Art History from the same school.
-Her doctoral dissertation was on the psalter of Yolande de Soissons held at the Morgan Library and Museum.
+Her doctoral dissertation was on the Psalter–Hours of Yolande de Soissons held at the Morgan Library and Museum.
 It was written under the supervision of Harvey Stahl with Michael Baxandall, Joseph Duggan, and Geoffrey Koziol.

-A scholar of medieval art, Sand began her teaching career at Sonoma State University in 2001 as Adjunct Professor of Art History.
-Three years later, she was hired at Utah State University as Assistant Professor of Art History in 2004.
+A scholar of medieval art, Sand began her teaching career at Sonoma State University in 2001 as adjunct professor of Art History.
+Three years later, she was hired at Utah State University as assistant professor of Art History in 2004.
 She was promoted to the Associate level in 2011.
 Six years later, Sand was made full Professor.
 In 2018, she also became the Associate Vice President for Research at the school.